 Pay any final charges

-If you have not returned the car with a full tank, or there is any additional damage or you have exceeded the mileage limit, this is when you will pay these additional charges.
+If you have not returned the car with a full tank, or if there is any additional damage or you have exceeded the mileage limit, this is when you will pay these additional charges.
 Once you have paid the specified amount, you are ready to leave the depot.

-- If you have been charged for damage, it is a good idea to keep a copy of the receipt as your insurance company will require this document if you are making a claim for reimbursement.
+If you have been charged for damage, it is a good idea to keep a copy of the receipt as your insurance company will require this document if you are making a claim for reimbursement.